 If you do not have a Norwegian personal identification number, you can find further information on how to apply for admission to other programs at the University of Bergen on the education website.

-The admission requirements for most of the courses are three years of higher education.
-A few courses require three years of law studies.
+The admission requirements for bachelor level courses are two years of law studies.
+The admission requirement for master level courses are three years of law studies.
 You will find information about the requirements in each course description.

 How to apply